 Visit Sealaska Heritage

-A must-visit is the hidden gem of Sealaska Heritage to learn more about the Native peoples and their 10,000 years of history.
-Stop to marvel at the Tsimshian clan house front in the foyer.
-The carved cedar exterior tells the legend of the Am'ala, the strongest man in the world.
-Step inside a clan house to learn more about the legend and the three tribes of the area: Tlingit, Haida, and Tsimshian.
+A must-visit is Sealaska Heritage Institute, an amazing opportunity to learn more about Southeast Alaska Native peoples.
+Stop to marvel at the clan house front in the foyer.
+The carved cedar exterior tells the legend of Am’ala, the strongest man in the world.
+Step inside a clan house to learn more about the legend and the three regional Alaska Native Indigenous Groups: Tlingit, Haida, and Tsimshian.

 The center also offers workshops on Northwest Coast art practices, virtual lectures, and other educational programs.